veeral-patel/inbox-scanner/README.md

-# Scanner POC
+# Inbox Scanner

-Experimental code for my inbox-scanner repo

-[src/index.ts](https://github.com/veeral-patel/scanner-poc/blob/master/src/index.ts) is probably the file you're interested in
+Scans a Gmail inbox for public Dropbox and Google Drive file links.